top of page

 • Mindfulness and Acceptance-Based Therapies: These approaches focus on accepting difficult thoughts and emotions surrounding your body without judgment.
 Mindfulness meditation encourages present-moment awareness and cultivating self-compassion, a crucial tool in healing body image issues.

-• Acceptance and Commitment Therapy: ACT helps us to understand that thoughts and feelings about our bodies are just that – thoughts, as opposed to facts.
-ACT shows us how ‘Cognitive fusion’ causes us to accept these self-critical thoughts as statements of reality, rather than simply being distorted thinking patterns.
-‘Experiential avoidance’ means we may not have considered other explanations for our feelings.
+• Acceptance and Commitment Therapy (ACT): ACT helps us understand that thoughts and feelings about our bodies are just that – thoughts, as opposed to facts.
+ACT shows us how ‘cognitive fusion’ causes us to mistakenly assume these self-critical thoughts as statements of reality, rather than simply being distorted thinking patterns.
 ACT also emphasizes reconnecting with valued living more broadly, which we may have lost sight of during these difficulties, and might also help us to drop unhelpful behaviours.

-• Psychodynamic Therapy: Perhaps the origin of anxiety about our body image lies in our early relationships.
-Perhaps we were criticised for our weight or how we looked, or just felt bad about ourselves and this then took a particular form.
+• Psychodynamic Therapy: The origin of anxiety about our body image may lie in our early relationships.
+Perhaps we were criticized for our weight or how we looked, or just felt bad about ourselves, and this then took a particular form.
 This can set up negative thinking processes where our relationship to our body expresses something of our broader difficulties.
-Understanding the context of these difficulties can then enable us to start to see our body image issues in a more realistic, contextualised way.
+Understanding the context of these difficulties can then enable us to start to see our body image issues in a more realistic, contextualized way.

 In addition to therapy, here are some valuable paths to explore:

-• Media Literacy: Become aware of the unrealistic and filtered images prevalent in social media and advertising.
-Consider limiting your exposure to content that triggers body dissatisfaction.
+Become aware of the unrealistic and filtered images prevalent in social media and advertising.
+Consider trying to put limits on viewing content that can potentially trigger body dissatisfaction, or at least reminding yourself that many of these images are highly unrealistic, and their potential negative implications.

 The Importance of Seeking Help